jupyterhub/mybinder.org-user-guide/doc/index.rst

 One-such deployment lives here, at `mybinder.org <https://mybinder.org>`_, and is free to use.

-This documentation provides information for those who wish to use a pre-existing Binder deployment such as `mybinder.org <https://mybinder.org>`_.
+This documentation provides information for those who wish to use a pre-existing BinderHub deployment such as `mybinder.org <https://mybinder.org>`_.
 If you'd like documentation on how to create and administer your own BinderHub deployment, see the `BinderHub documentation <http://binderhub.readthedocs.io>`_, which guides you through deploying your own BinderHub.